-- Google and Microsoft supported the development of our Plan IT! technology planning program, which is now funded by individuals and companies, including First Tech Federal Credit Union, REI Co-op, Columbia Bank, Avanade, Deloitte, Accenture, Mutual of Enumclaw, and continuing support from Google.
+- Google and Microsoft supported the development of our Plan IT! technology planning program which has had support for implementation from over a dozen companies, including First Tech Federal Credit Union, REI Co-op, Columbia Bank, Avanade, Deloitte, Accenture, Mutual of Enumclaw, and continuing support from Google.

 United Way of King County's Volunteer Impact Partnership

 One of our most enduring partnerships with with United Way of King County.
 Since 2010 the United Way’s Volunteer Impact Partnership (VIP) has increased organizational capacity to help nonprofits more effectively meet their missions through recruiting, engaging, and retaining high-value volunteers.

 "VIP helped us to amplify our volunteer program.
 We are witnessing the results of a solid structure, enhanced coordination, and stronger leadership.
 Thank you for bringing these new skills and higher impact to Kindering." - Mimi Siegel, Executive Director, Kindering Center